MinecraftForge/Documentation/docs/datagen/server/recipes.md

 ### UpgradeRecipeBuilder

 `UpgradeRecipeBuilder` is used to generate smithing recipes.
 Additionally, custom upgrade recipes using a serializer like `UpgradeRecipe$Serializer` can also be data generated using this builder.
 The builder can be initialized via `#smithing` or through the constructor respectively.
-How the recipe is unlocked can be specified before saving.
+The recipe unlock criteria can be specified before saving.

 ```java
 // In RecipeProvider#buildCraftingRecipes(writer)